acloonan/dc2-cluster-triaxiality/README.md

 ## Notes

-Pretty much everything here may only applicable to GCR datasets at the moment, maybe even more specifically to cosmoDC2.
+Pretty much everything here may only applicable to DC2 simulations at the moment, maybe even more specifically to cosmoDC2.

 Work currently in progress.